beetbox/beets/docs/reference/cli.rst

   instead of as one album per directory.
 This can help with your more stubborn multi-disc albums.

+* Similarly, if you have one directory that contains multiple albums, use the ``--group-albums`` option to split the files based on their metadata before matching them as separate albums.

 .. only:: html

     Reimporting